jessicasilvano/aparecida-nutricionista/README.md

 ### What does it?
 - Home page with customer registration
 - Table with the registered customers
+- Deleting the customer by double clicking on the line
 - The button 'Buscar Paciente' makes an API request using AJAX

 ## 💻 Deploy